pnxenopoulos/awpy/docs/getting-started/faq.rst

 This is a nonexhaustive list of frequently asked questions.

 **Q:** What can I do with Awpy?
-    You can parse Counter-Strike demos, calculate statistics like ADR, KAST or HLTV Rating, and even create animated round visualizations.
+    You can use Awpy to parse, analyze and visualize Counter-Strik 2 demo files (demos).

 **Q:** How do I install Awpy?
     You can install Awpy in Python by running ``pip install awpy``.

 **Q:** The parser returns weird rounds or data!
-    Please note that Awpy parses *everything* in a demo.
-This means that you may have rounds from the warmup, rounds that may have ended in a draw, and other odd-looking rounds.
-We try to clean all of this while also providing new data.
-If you see erroneous data, ask in the `Discord <https://discord.gg/W34XjsSs2H>`_ or create an issue in `Github <https://github.com/pnxenopoulos/awpy/issues>`_.
+    Please note that Awpy parses, and cleans, data from the demo file assuming the demo is from a competitive Counter-Strike 2 match (e.g., from HLTV, FACEIT or competitive matchmaking).

-**Q:** Where can I get documentation for the parsed data contains?
+**Q:** Where can I get documentation for the parsed data?
     Please look at :doc:`parser_output`.

 **Q:** Is Awpy available in other languages?
     Awpy is only available in Python.
-You can use a :doc:`cli` to interface with Awpy, though.
+However, you can use a :doc:`cli` to parse demos with Awpy via a command-line interface.

+**Q:** I want to parse everything in the demo / I have specific parsing needs, can Awpy help?
+    Probably not -- Awpy is focused on competitive play and analysis.
+Awpy is built on the very flexible `demoparser2 library <https://pypi.org/project/demoparser2/>`_.
+You may still find Awpy useful for visualization.

 **Q:** How can I contribute to Awpy?
     We are always looking for people to help improve Awpy, no matter the skill-level.
 Please reach out on `Discord <https://discord.gg/W34XjsSs2H>`_ if you are interested.